boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/combo-chart.md

 Disabling the Interactivity feature in the Legend Settings category does not allow you to click on the legends.

 ![Legend Interactivity Disable](/static/assets/visualizing-data/visualization-widgets/images/combo-chart/legend-interactivity-disable.png)
-Enabling the Interactivity feature in the Legend Settings category allows you to click on the legends
+Enabling the Interactivity feature in the Legend Settings category allows you to click on the legends.

 ![Legend Interactivity Enable](/static/assets/visualizing-data/visualization-widgets/images/combo-chart/legend-interactivity-enable.png)

 #### Customize

 You can customize the legend text through the Custom Legend Settings dialog.
-This dialog will show the legend text list as labels at left and corresponding text area at right to add the formatted text to display instead.
+This dialog will display the legend text list as labels on the left and corresponding text area on the right to add formatted text for display.

 ![Legend customization](/static/assets/visualizing-data/visualization-widgets/images/combo-chart/combochart-legendcustomize.png)

 #### Legend Position

-A Legend is a text used to describe the data plotted.
-This option allows you to place the legend at the position of **Left, Right, Top,** and **Bottom**.
+A legend is used to describe the plotted data.
+This option allows you to position the legend on the **Left, Right, Top,** and **Bottom**.

 #### Legend Shape